cakenes/i3-gaps-kde/README.md

 The most awesome window manager known to mankind.
 Period.
 Homepage: http://i3wm.org

-## Purpose of this repo
+## Purpose of this repo (by sLite, upstream maintainer)

-Vanilla i3 doesn't play that well with KDE/Plasma, and i love KDE, that's why i'm maintaining this repo.
+Vanilla i3 doesn't play that well with KDE/Plasma, and I love KDE, that's why I'm maintaining this repo.

-Up until now i just added code and haven't modified vanilla i3 code.
+Up until now I just added code and haven't modified vanilla i3 code.
 I will try to stick to this in the future ensuring simple merges.

 ### Branches

 * **master, next**: those will stay vanilla for easy fast-forward merges of the official i3 repo

-* **kde-master**: that's what you want if you want to use i3 with KDE/Plasma
+* **kde-master**: that's what you want if you want to use i3 with KDE/Plasma from https://github.com/sLite/i3 maintained by me (sLite from upstream and PJK136 here)

+* **kde-wm-icons-master**: PJK136's personal branch with some extra stuff merged like window-icons patch from https://github.com/mickael9/i3-window-icons or a PKGBUILD for Arch packaging

 I won't maintain an up-to-date **next** branch with KDE/Plasma patches included, if you need that, feel free to clone :)

+I (PJK136) will sometimes rebase **kde-wm-icons-master** to include lastest commits from different repos

 ### Features